App version: 0.1.0

 The Takeaway

 Benefits of leasing a car can potentially include getting a lower monthly payment.
 Then, if you can successfully negotiate aspects of the lease, such as the car lease negotiation fee, you can improve upon the dealer’s initial offer to get an even better deal with your lease.
-If you opted to buy a car, you may still be able to get a lower monthly payment by refinancing.
-You can fill out one simple form at Lantern by SoFi to receive competitive refinance rates from multiple partners within our network.
+If you opted to buy a car, you may be able to get a lower monthly payment by refinancing.
+With Lantern by SoFi, you fill out one form to receive competitive refinance rates from multiple partners within our network, all with no obligation to you.

 Photo credit: iStock/shapecharge